Safe Care Commitment

 We screen to protect you, your families, and our staff

 - We screen all employees daily for symptoms.
-Anyone with symptoms of a possible respiratory illness is not allowed to work until they are better.
+Anyone with symptoms consistent with COVID-19 or other infectious illness is not allowed to work until they meet our criteria for safely returning to work.

 - We test and screen patients for COVID-19.

-- Patients visiting for clinic appointments are screened for symptoms prior to their visit and again upon arrival.
-If symptomatic, patients are cared for via virtual visits or in designated areas where we use personal protective equipment (PPE) recommended by the Centers for Disease Control to prevent spread of the COVID-19 virus.
+- Patients visiting our facilities are screened for symptoms.
+If symptomatic, patients are cared for virtually or in designated areas.
+These designated areas are where we use personal protective equipment (PPE) recommended by the Centers for Disease Control and Prevention (CDC).

 We clean our hands and spaces and make it easy for you to do the same

-- We require frequent hand-cleaning and have added hand sanitizer stations so patients and staff can clean their hands easily and frequently.
+- We have added hand sanitizer stations so patients, visitors, and staff can clean their hands easily and frequently.

 We protect everyone in our environment

-- We require all people on campus—employees, patients, and visitors—to wear a mask.
+- We require everyone — employees, patients, and visitors — at our facilities to wear a facility-issued face mask.

-- We limit visitors coming into the hospital and clinics.
+- We limit visitors coming into our facilities.

 We ask you to help us keep the Spaulding community safe by: